coderefinery/installation/content/conda-environment.md

 In case you have both Anaconda3 and Miniconda3, check from which base environment the `coderefinery` environment was created, and first activate the corresponding base environment for the above command to work.

+## If you have an old `coderefinery` environment from a previous workshop

+In this case it is safest to delete the old environment and recreate it.